CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 Syntax: .pgmrsrc2 VALUE

 This pseudo-operation must be inside kernel configuration.
-Set PGMRSRC2 value (except bits which can be by using other pseudo-operations).
+Set PGMRSRC2 value.
+If dimensions is set then bits that controls dimension setup will be ignored.
+SCRATCH_EN bit will be ignored.

 ### .printfid